2026 Super Bowl National Anthem betting: How to bet on Charlie Puth over-under before Seahawks vs. Patriots

 CBS Sports expert R.J.
 White shares his betting pick for the national anthem before Super Bowl 60

 The Super Bowl is the biggest betting event of the year, and the wagers available for the NFL's championship game aren't restricted to what happens when the ball is in motion.
-Far from it.
-The wagering options on Super Bowl 60 at DraftKings include everything from the coin toss (-103 on both Heads and Tails) to whether the final score qualifies as Scorigami (+2500) to an Over/Under on the jersey number of the first touchdown scorer (Over 10.5, -160; Under 10.5, +120).
+The wagering options on Super Bowl 60 at DraftKings include everything from the coin toss (-103 on both Heads and Tails) to an over/under on the jersey number of the first touchdown scorer (Over 10.5, -160; Under 10.5, +120) to a quarterback to catch a pass (+1100).
 One of the more popular Super Bowl 60 props is sure to be the run time of the national anthem, although the market may not be available to you depending on your location.

 Charlie Puth will be singing the anthem before Sunday's game between the New England Patriots and Seattle Seahawks, set for a 6:30 p.m.
 ET kickoff at Levi's Stadium in Santa Clara, Calif.
 The Seahawks enter Sunday's showdown as 4.5-point favorites, and the over/under for total points scored is 45.5.
 Before you sweat your coin-toss bet, you might be on the edge of your seat, and watching the stopwatch, as Puth belts out the national anthem so you can stack up some winnings before the action starts.